robna/MPX_specDB/README.md

 You can use the `Pipfile` to set up a virtual python environment using [pipenv](https://pipenv.pypa.io/en/latest/) or, alternatively the `requirements.txt` with a virtual env and package manager of your choice.
 When using pipenv, open a terminal in the project directory and run `pipenv install` to install all dependencies.
 Then run `pipenv run streamlit run app.py` to start the app.
-An online preview is available on streamlit: https://mpxspecdb-8dghcbmfbj2sya2hemdh8x.streamlit.app/